olincollege/shades_adventure/README.md

 ## Run the Game

-To run the game, either run the file `game.py` or type into your terminal
+To run the game, either run the file `game.py` or type into your terminal:
 ```
 python game.py
 ```